Two people holding cup glasses and laughing, with one person holding a small hand towel in their left hand

 • Use timers or motion sensors on outdoor security lighting so they run only when required.

-Electronics Tips
+Electronic Tips

 • In general, for the same size screen and from the same manufacturer the most energy-efficient HD TV’s are LED type followed by LCD and then Plasma.